pippinbarr/cart253/topics/conditionals/booleans.md

 ### Stopping a hole from growing...

-Take a look at the *Lightswitch* project you downloaded by opening it up in VS Code.
+Take a look at the *Growhole* project you downloaded by opening it up in VS Code.
 Note how we store the result of a conditional to make it that little bit more readable.

 It's a little thing, but it can also be a great way to make sure you understand your program because it makes you give a *name* to the condition you're checking.